JUSTIN-BOLAND/b01and/src/pages/index.md

     title: >-
       B01AND.
 Digital Creator based in Puerto Rico.
 Focusing on Digital Identity, Blockchain & Private Investing.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      B01AND is a research and analysis practice.
+I work closely with every project I take on.
+Every last bit of detail matters.
+I provide 360 project research analysis that enables you to invest wisely.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects